-This course emphasizes experiential learning.
-In conjunction with classroom discussions and online postings, all participants will be expected to attend at least two of the five pre-arranged non-Christian religious worship events and report on them following the guidelines presented online.
-If none of the five options fit within the student's calendar, other options must be approved by the instructor.
-See course schedule for dates of visits planned this semester.
+This online course emphasizes experiential learning.
+In conjunction with online postings and discussions, all participants will be expected to attend at least two non-Christian religious worship events and report on them following the guidelines presented online.
+Participants may choose to join two or more of the suggested outings if they live within the Chicagoland area.
+If not, participants will seek out similar experiences within their own neighborhoods and follow the guidelines provided online when arranging their visits.